elastic/beats/metricbeat/module/kubernetes/_meta/test/README.md

 When you update the KSM directory files, remember to run `go test -data` to generate the expected files.
 To check against the expected files already present, you can just run `go test .` inside each state metricset directory.

 > **TIP**: To run tests and generate the expected files for all state metricsets you can run `go test ./state... --data`.
+Navigate to `/elastic/beats/metricbeat/module/kubernetes/` to run this command

 > **_NOTE:_**  The expected files inside these two folders are not deleted when running the tests.
 Remember to delete them if they are from an old version.